Doctelligence/doctelligence.github.io/roadmap.md

 ## 🛠️ Developer Tools and Ecosystem Support
 - Release comprehensive tools, documentation, and host community engagement events.

-## 🚀 Mainnet Launch
+## 🚀 Testnet Launch
-- Launch the mainnet to showcase enhanced infrastructure and onboard early adopters.
+- Launch the testnet to demonstrate infrastructure and onboard early testers for feedback.

-## 🗳️ Decentralized Governance
+## 🔐 Privacy-Preserving Features
-- Implement governance models that empower community decision-making and maintain data sovereignty.
+- Integrate advanced privacy-preserving technologies, such as homomorphic encryption (HE), to ensure data security on the network.

-## 🌐 Ecosystem Growth
+## 📊 Community and Network Building
-- Foster partnerships to expand capabilities and launch decentralized applications across industries.
+- Engage with the community to build network participants, including data providers, evaluators, and stakeholders, to ensure a decentralized and scalable ecosystem.

 # Phase 4: Mainnet Deployment and Scaling (24-36 months)